vm32/vm32.github.io/_posts/2024-04-30-Hardware-Hacking-in-Cybersecurity.md

-## IOT Hardware Hacking in Cybersecurity
+## Hardware Hacking in Cybersecurity

 Whenever we look at any embedded device in a Target Network, there are various ways in which it can be attacked.
 One of the most useful ways to attack it is using hardware based exploitation techniques.
 These techniques are quite effective as most of the devices we encounter daily don’t usually have security protections build around the hardware aspect.